Mitchell-Lee-93/kitti-lego-loam/README.md

 # LeGO-LOAM for kitti dataset

 This repository contains modified code of LeGO-LOAM to run and evaluate with kitti-data set.
-If you run the code, you'll get the trajectory results in KITTI groundtruth format and directly evalutate with EVO-eval kit.
+If you run the code, you'll get the trajectory results of LeGO-LOAM in KITTI groundtruth format and you can directly evalutate the result with EVO-eval kit.

 Modified code